Australian bustard: Behaviour

 The species is mostly terrestrial and usually seen walking slowly alone or in pairs.

 When disturbed, Australian bustards often adopt a cryptic pose with neck erect and bill pointed skywards.
 They may stalk gradually away or run if alarmed, taking flight as a last resort.

 When leaving the ground they take to the air with heavy beats of the wings.

 A brooding female will crouch and move away if disturbed, flightless juveniles will remain still and rely on the camouflage of their plumage to evade detection.

 Despite the apparent labour in flying, they have strength and stamina that allows them to travel long distances.

-The roost is at a high point on an open plain or in trees when they available.
+The roost is at a high point on an open plain or in trees when they are available.

 Greater numbers of the bird are seen during the breeding season.

 The habits of the bird are usually discreet and shy of disturbance, however, the display of males during the breeding season is a conspicuous performance that is accompanied by loud booming.

 The male is able to expand a sac at the neck to display their longer feathers as a swaying skirt, with the head held proud and upward facing, the wings are pointed toward the ground and tail feathers arched over the back; they stride about an area while adopting this posture and emit deep roaring noises.

 The voice of the courting male has been transliterated as "who-o-o-o".

 Males have been observed in close proximity during territorial disputes, using the breeding display and call to challenge each other, but the direct conflict seen in smaller bustard species is rare with this bird.
 One incident involving physical combat at a height around 25 metres was recorded in Arnhemland, after a period of posturing and chasing by the males in dispute, but this may be unusual behaviour due to the greater risk of injury in this larger species of bustard.